 The first one is a bouncy little number that is often played early in the evening because it's a relatively easy dance to follow: Divčibarsko Kolo.
 It has something called "ethnic symmetry", which means the same footwork in both directions.

 Rokoko Kolo is a hybrid dance from Vojvodina.
 It's a Serbian dance that sounds Croatian because of the tamburitza music.
 The accordion is the national instrument of Serbia, but in Vojvodina they are more into tamburitza.
 The heel clicks are common to Hungarian dances because a sizable Hungarian minority lives in this part of Serbia.
 Political borders in the Balkans don't always align with cultural ones.

-Polomka is a medley of three Vlach dances with lots of stamping.
+Polomka is a medley of several Vlach dances with lots of stamping.
 Except for the last figure this dance is fairly easy to follow.

 Brass music is popular in Serbia, too.
 Every year in August there is a festival called Guca where bands all from all over Serbia (and some from outside the country, like Zlatne Uste), compete.
 This year it was from August 3 to August 9.
 If you missed it there's always next year.